w3f/w3f-education/docs/Rust/section6/traits.md

 }
 ```

-The function's parameter, `entity` is saying something very particular here: **any** type which implements `DigitalBank` as a trait is a valid parameter.
+The function's parameter, `entity`, is saying something very particular here: **any** type which implements `DigitalBank` as a trait is a valid parameter.
 If we were to define another type, say `SmartContract`, that implemented `DigitalBank`, then that would also be completely valid.

-It can also be written using *trait bound syntax*, which allow for a better view of generics at work:
+It can also be written using *trait bound syntax*, which allows for a better view of generics at work:

 ```rust
 fn verify_entity<T: DigitalBank>(entity: &T) {